Infinite-Nomic/Infinite-Nomic/Official-Rules.rst

 In this allegiance, the lord gains coin, while the vassal gains clout.
 When a vassal makes a proposal that goes to an open vote, the lord must vote there in favor of the proposal.
 When a vassal gains coins, they must give one tenth of those coins, rounded up, to their lord.

 Either player may unilaterally annul the allegiance by (a) failing to perform their duty of allegiance or (b) messaging a moderator indicating their intent.
 In addition to these, the vassal may annul the allegiance by swearing allegiance to new lord.

+- **Rule 20:**
+If a player spots an unconstitutional incident and notifies players on #nomic-discussion  about it, specifying the specific parts of the rules that make it unconstitutional, he/she gains 150 points if what he specified is deemed unconstitutional by a @Moderator .

+If a player makes an action while it is deemed unconstitutional, he/she loses 150 points.
+Deeming an incident as unconstitutional is made after 3 people, including at least 1 @Moderator agree that the specified incident is unconstitutional.

+Modifying a rule that an action is related to, triggers a "constitutional check".
+A constitutional check, is checking if a previously-related-to-an-unconsitutional-incident-but-now-modified rule can still trigger the unconstitutional incident.
+If it doesn't, the action is no longer deemed as unconstitutional.

+- **Rule 21:**
+Every Monday when a @Moderator updates the game (currently 17:00 CET), every player loses 40 (?)
+Coins each.
+If they have fewer than 40 Coins when tax is to be collected this day, they will instead lose all their Coins be put at the bottom of the "Next" section of #turns.
+All Coins collected because of this rule are added to the "Bank" section in #shop by a @Merchant.

+- **Rule 22: Redistribution of wealth:**
+Every Tuesday, when a @Moderator updates the game, 10% of the coins currently in the bank (rounded up), are split equally among every active player who does not have the most amount of coins.
+Any coins that cannot be split equally, return to the bank

+For example, 3 active players on a Tuesday with 185 gold in the bank: 19 coins would be split among the 2 active players with the least amount of money.
+However, since we cannot have half a coin, each of these 2 players gets 9 coins and the bank loses 18 coins to a new total of 167 gold.
+If 2 or more players tie for the highest amount of coins, none of these players would get any coins.

+- **Rule 23:**
+Proposals have ID numbers.
+Whenever a player submits a proposal to #proposals, they shall label it with its ID number.
+Each proposal's ID number is the last proposal's ID number plus one.